 The signature course in International & Comparative Human Rights addresses the origins and philosophical basis for the modern international human rights movement, the fundamental principles of modern international human rights law, and current mechanisms for the enforcement of human rights, all through the transcendent prism of a biblical worldview.

 While this degree may qualify a student to take a bar exam, it is the student's responsibility to meet bar requirements and submit documentation accordingly, which may require more than Regent University School of Law degree certification.

 Curriculum: View courses and course descriptions.

-Results: Master of Laws (LL.M.) degree with a concentration in Human Rights.
+Results: Master of Laws (LL.M.) degree with a concentration in Human Rights

-Important Links: Apply Now | Tuition & Financial Aid | Faculty | FAQs
+Important Links: Apply Now | Tuition & Financial Aid | Requirements| Faculty | FAQs

 Features: A thesis requirement provides students with the chance for in-depth exploration of contemporary human rights issues.
 Students produce a publishable paper that will contribute to the practical and scholarly debate over how best to address human rights challenges worldwide.

-Faith-law integration is exemplified by "Christian Foundations of Law," a required course introducing students to the historical and philosophical roots of English and American law.
+Faith-law integration is exemplified by Christian Foundations of Law, a required course that introduces students to the historical and philosophical roots of English and American law.
 The course encourages students to ask: "Why?"
-"Why do we enforce contracts?"
-"Why do we punish crime?"
-"Why do we forbid the taking of life, liberty and property without due process of law?"
+Why do we enforce contracts?
+Why do we punish crime?
+Why do we forbid the taking of life, liberty and property without due process of law?

-By exploring a multidisciplinary breadth of classic texts in history, philosophy and theology, full-time and part-time students gain an appreciation of the Biblical foundations of the law and legal institutions of the United States.
+By exploring a multidisciplinary breadth of classic texts in history, philosophy and theology, full-time and part-time students gain an appreciation of the biblical foundations of the law and legal institutions of the United States.